arrow-kt/arrow/README.md

 Make sure to have the latest version of JDK 1.8 (or higher) installed.

+JDK 16 doesn't currently work but will do once we upgrade to [Gradle 7.0](https://github.com/arrow-kt/arrow/issues/2442)

 ### Android

 Arrow supports Android starting on API 21 and up.